-WNCC selects Rachel Mitchell as new director of adult education
+WNCC selects Rachel Mitchell as new Director of Adult Education

 People are also reading…

-The overall goal of these resources is to help adults improve their lives and their community by providing access to the learning opportunities they need.
+The overall goal of these resources is to help adult individuals improve their lives and their community by providing access to the learning opportunities they need.

 “If your English isn’t great, we offer programs to help you learn.
 We also offer a program to help you get your GED,” said Mitchell.
 “We offer these services for free so people can have better opportunities.
 We don’t want to exclude anyone.”